 Jerry is an intuitive app that makes it easy to find the best policy at the best price.
 Once you download Jerry, just answer a handful of questions that will take you roughly 45 seconds to complete, and you’ll immediately get car insurance quotes for coverage similar to your current plan.

 Jerry customers save an average of $879 a year.
-Oh, and we should mention—Jerry is free.
+Oh, and we should mention—Jerry’s car insurance quotes and comparison shopping are free.

 4. Potential car repairs

 Once your warranty coverage expires, you could end up shelling out for repairs in addition to having to keep up with your payments.
 A 72-month-old car is hardly new anymore.
 By the time your loan is paid off, you might already be paying for repairs out of pocket.

 Key Takeaway The downsides of a 72 month car loan can easily outweigh an appealing monthly payment schedule.

 Even if you’re on a tight budget, it’s possible to avoid the less-than-favorable terms that come with 72 month car loans.
 Here are some alternative solutions to traditional 72 month loans.

 The lower the APR that you can get on your loan, the better.
 A lower interest rate may not make a big dent in your monthly payments, but it can save you big money in the long run.

 Generally speaking, longer-term loans typically come with higher APR rates—but this may not always be the case.
 Even if you can’t afford a shorter loan term, opting for the loan with the lowest interest rate will help you avoid ending up upside down on your loan.